 The butt and pass technique can help to achieve the beautiful “cabin in the woods” log home.

 This rustic technique was heavily promoted and adopted by Skip Ellsworth in the 1970s and since then has found notoriety with professionals of the log cabin industry.

-Butt and Pass is a very polarising construction technique for log homes; either you love it or hate it!
-For as many people for butt and pass you will find against.
+Butt and Pass is a very polarising construction technique for log homes; either you love it or can’t stand it!
+For as many people for butt and pass, you will find against.

-At the centre of the discussion, is the idea of craftsmanship and notching vs. speed and cost.
+At the center of the discussion, is the idea of craftsmanship and notching vs. speed and cost.